alexpanter/cpp_module_parser/README.md

 And as such, they are strictly dependent upon already built module units (BMI's) for each module unit that they import, in order to generate the syntax tree.

-Due to this requirement, creating a build system for modules requires a series of steps:
+Due to this requirement, creating a build tool for modules requires a series of steps:

 1) parsing all references source files in the current project, read their module